Germoe/hit-predictor/project_report.md

 #### Continuous Features

-In many ways hit prediction is about finding the subtle differences and similarities between Hits and Non-Hits, continuous features tend to be much more valuable in uncovering those differences and trends across time which is why the first part of the inferential statistics tests were focused on those features.
+In many ways Hit prediction is about finding the subtle differences and similarities between Hits and Non-Hits, continuous features tend to be much more valuable in uncovering those differences and trends across time which is why the first part of the inferential statistics tests were focused on those features.

 #### Distributions